In the context of consumer surplus and willingness to pay, which ... | Study Prep in Pearson+

-In the context of consumer surplus and willingness to pay, which statement best describes the choices available to consumers in the fast food market?
+In the context of consumer surplus and willingness to pay, which of the following statements is most likely to be true for a consumer purchasing a portfolio of 40 randomly selected stocks?

 A